menu

 Also of interest is that Marvin has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Marvin telecommute to their jobs.
-Overall, about 32.21% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 39.39% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Because of many things, Marvin is a great place for families with children to consider.
-First of all, many other families with children live here, making Marvin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Marvin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Marvin’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Marvin is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Marvin’s overall crime rate is lower than average for the country.

 Demographics

 Marvin is an extremely ethnically-diverse village.
 The people who call Marvin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marvin residents report their race to be White, followed by Asian.
-Important ancestries of people in Marvin include German, Irish, English, Italian, and European.
+Important ancestries of people in Marvin include German, English, Irish, Italian, and Polish.

 The most common language spoken in Marvin is English.
 Other important languages spoken here include Langs. of India and Chinese.